Beam Splitter Optics

 Custom Optical Beamsplitters

-PFG offers an extensive variety of plate beamsplitters from UV to MWIR in a wide selection of sizes and glass types.
-Ranging from neutral density to dichroic to bandpass, including both polarizing and non-polarizing, we can customize these beamsplitters.
-These beamsplitters can be applied to right-angle, wedge, penta-prisms, or rhomboids and may be optically cemented or chemically contacted for improved laser damage threshold.
+PFG offers different types of beam splitters such as an extensive variety of plate beamsplitters from UV to MWIR in a wide selection of sizes, glass types, surface quality, and a polarization state.
+We use optical beamsplitters with unpolarized light sources, such as polychromatic.
+A light beam splitter is commonly used in applications where polarization state is not important.
+Ranging from neutral density to dichroic beam splitter coating technologies to bandpass, including both polarizing and non-polarizing beamsplitter, we can customize them.
+These beamsplitters can be applied to right angle prisms, wedge, Penta, or rhomboids and may be optically cemented or chemically contacted for improved laser damage threshold.

 Plate Beam Splitters